renebrummel/ForNAV.TrainingModules/Modules/Webinar NoCode.md

   * ForNAV Language module
 * Session 2
   * Dynamic change of fonts, colors, and show output
-  * Adding data from other tables
+  * Related tables
   * Totals and transheaders and -footers
   * Add DataItems
-  * Groupheaders and -footers
+  * Group headers and footers
   * Create new reports
 * Session 3
   * Recap and last questions